TinkerTools/tinker9/doc/manual/m/feat/potent.rst

    U = k(\varphi-\varphi_0)^2.

-It is worth noting that there is no 1/2 coefficient before the force coefficient, which may be different in other software packages.
+There is no coefficient 1/2 before the force coefficient, which may be different in other software packages.